 Deep-dish pizza is often referred to as Chicago style pizza as it is originated and developed in Chicago.
 This pizza has a crust that has a high edge and deep surface like a Pie crust due to the deep metal pan in which the pizza is baked.
 The topping in Chicago style pizza is usually topped with a large amount of tomato sauce on top layer and cheese & meat/vegetable mixture to fill up the deep surface in the crust.
 Although this pizza is thick in nature compared to the regular ones, its crust is only about thin to medium thickness.

 Calzone is an Italian originated oven-baked folded pizza that comes with a filling which is the topping of the pizza.
 The dough that is used to make a traditional Calzone consists of flour, olive oil, yeast and salt with a stuffing of salami or ham, any form of cheese and egg.
-There are fried versions also for this pizza that comes with a filing of tomato and mozzarella.
+There are fried versions also for this pizza that comes with a filling of tomato and mozzarella.
 Another similar type of pizza is Stromboli where the crust is rolled with the toppings in it.

 These are the kinds of crusts that speak authenticity and tradition which you would not find that easily.
 Today, people like to taste authenticity, more than a slice of fast-food loaded with unwanted calories.
 And, learning the Artisan way of pizza making is the right way, to begin with.
 It will equip you with the fundamentals that will help you explore more and create an interesting menu for your pizzeria.
 ICCA Dubai’s Artisan Pizza Making Program has shown ways to many entrepreneurs.
 And we are glad that our program could help build many successful stories of such pizzerias.